js1019/PlanetaryModels/README.md

 2. distmesh by Per-Olof Persson
 3. fmmlib3d from Leslie Greengard and Zydrunas Gimbutas
 4. a MATLAB script for vtk users by Shawn Walker
-5. a spherical harmonic transform library by Archotis Politis

 I put most of the original materials under different folders with some minor changes for this application.